 Now, standing towards the church, on the top left hand corner, follow the dirt track heading downwards.

 Stay on this road until you reach number 191, the numbers are all painted on the houses.

-At #191, follow the steps all the way down, through two gardens land and a large lot of find, until you reach the very last house.
+At #191, follow the steps all the way down, through two gardens and a large lot of land, until you reach the very last house.